 On the floorplan, draw the most efficient path for the conveyor that you can think of.
 Avoiding all the obstructions.
 Remember to mark elevations, where the conveyor must go over work areas or equipment.
 Including the points at which the conveyor ascends and descends to loading and unloading areas.

 Basically, you need to know the speed the conveyor must travel, combined with the number of units it carries and the spacing of the carriers, to meet your production requirements.
 For carrier spacing, remember to consider the space needed to transport units around corners and through changes in elevation.

 3. Other Considerations

 As we mentioned before, it’s impossible to give you all the particulars you’ll need to consider for your specific overhead system.
-Hopefully the points listed above will give you a good basic idea of how to start planning the right system for your application.
+Hopefully, the points listed above will give you a good basic idea.
+Of how to start the planning stages of a conveyor installation.
+While choosing the right system for your application.